Ahmed Al-Kaf

 Ahmed Abu Bakar Said Al-Kaf (أحمد أبو بكر سعيد الكاف; born 6 March 1983) is an Omani professional football referee.
 He has been a full international for FIFA since 2012.
-He has served as the referee of numerous matches, such as the 2016 AFC Champions League final between Jeonbuk Hyundai Motors and Al Ain FC, the second round of the 2018 AFC Champions League Final, and the 2024 match between Bahrain and Indonesia.
+He was the referee for the 2016 AFC Champions League final between Jeonbuk Hyundai Motors and Al Ain FC, the second round of the 2018 AFC Champions League Final, and the 2024 qualification match between Bahrain and Indonesia.
 In April 2025, it was reported that Al-Kaf was removed from the list of referees to officiate the 2025 FIFA Club World Cup.

 Early life and career

 Ahmed Al-Kaf was born on 6 March 1983 in Oman.
 He graduated among the top three in the Future Referees Project, kickstarting his refereeing career.
 He also trained in the Premier League.
 After receiving his FIFA license in 2010, he became a full international two years later.
-Al-Kaf was entrusted with officiating various international matches; he served as the referee of the AFC Champions League final twice, having officiated the 2016 AFC Champions League final match between South Korean team Jeonbuk Hyundai Motors and Emirati team Al Ain, as well as during the second round of the 2018 AFC Champions League Final.
-Al-Kaf was one of 46 referees from the first and second divisions of Oman who participated in a football referees' camp located in the Dhofar Governorate.
-The camp included fitness examinations, theoretical lectures, practical applications, and tests regarding legal subjects.
-Throughout his career, Al-Kaf has officiated 114 matches, issuing a total of 343 yellow cards and 10 red cards.
+Al-Kaf was one of 46 referees from the first and second divisions of Oman who participated in a football referees' camp located in Dhofar, which included fitness examinations and theoretical lectures.
+Al-Kaf was entrusted with officiating various international matches; he served as the referee of the AFC Champions League final three times, and the only Arab referee to do so, having officiated the 2016 AFC Champions League final match between South Korean team Jeonbuk Hyundai Motors and Emirati team Al Ain; the second round of the 2018 AFC Champions League Final; and the 2022 AFC Champions League final match between Al Hilal SFC and the Urawa Red Diamonds.
+Throughout his career, as of 9 October 2024, Al-Kaf has officiated 114 matches, issuing a total of 343 yellow cards and 10 red cards.